knightzf/review/leetcode/README.md

 766 simple yet clever sol
 801 similar to buy sell stock
-862 convert a prob into a sliding window prob on increasing array
+862 convert a prob into a sliding window prob on increasing array 863 can build a graph and do bfs, which is cleaner than my sol 886 actually dfs/bfs prob
+889 great way to construct tree from array
+918 simple problem, great solution
+958 recursive sol is beautiful
+968 dp works but the greedy sol is much better
+1008 actually direct insertion works however there's better sol